pdmetcalfe/pdmetcalfe.github.io/_posts/2014-11-14-benchmarking-R.md

 OpenBLAS rather than ATLAS, so this wasn't a total loss.

 How did I switch between these?
-Well, I'm an adult and I use (Debian)[http://debian.org/], so this was just a bit of update-alternatives jiggery pokery.
+Well, I'm an adult and I use [Debian](http://debian.org/), so this was just a bit of update-alternatives jiggery pokery.

 If you've read this far and care about doing benchmarking rigorously, this machine was pretty much the cheapest thing that Dell sold whenever I bought it.
-Oh, and I have to admit that I haven't really looked at the R benchmarks cites, but, hey.
+Oh, and I have to admit that I haven't looked in detail at the R benchmarks cited, but, hey, life is short.